pmaier983/gaulish/README.md

     - P2 a nice interaction at the edges
 - [ ] Plan MVP Backend (SQL relationships)
 - [ ] Build MVP and deploy
+- [ ] Core User Journey
+  - [ ] Sailing
+    - [ ] Sketch it out in https://excalidraw.com/ (ONLY MVP)
+    - Ship Selection
+    - User plans a route
+      - P0 arrow keys to nav
+      - P2 drag and drop
+      - P2 Select city to auto nav (A* pathing https://en.wikipedia.org/wiki/A*\_search_algorithm)

 ### Low Priority